 This is Kate's story about living with Prader-Willi Syndrome (PWS), a rare disability which often causes chronic hunger and an obsession with food.

-Our blogger this month is Kate who talks about her life and experiences living with the disability, Prader-Willi syndrome.
+Kate talks about her life and experiences living with the disability, Prader-Willi syndrome.

 Prader-Willi syndrome is a genetic disability affecting chromosome 15.
 Some traits can include chronic hunger and an obsession with food, obesity, poor muscle tone, learning difficulties, and a short stature.